-You can also filter the path names in the bottom pane using the Hide unrelated changed paths checkbox.
-Related paths are those which contain the path used to display the log.
+You can also filter the path names in the bottom pane using the Show only affected paths checkbox.
+Affected paths are those which contain the path used to display the log.
 If you fetch the log for a folder, that means anything in that folder or below it.
 For a file it means just that one file.
-The checkbox is tristate: you can show all paths, grey out the unrelated ones, or hide the unrelated paths completely.
+Normally the path list shows any other paths which are affected by the same commit, but in grey.
+If the box is checked, those paths are hidden.